Anmol2208/Sample-Python-Project/README.md

 # Sample-Python-Project
-This is a demofile for python
+This is a demo file for python